developepper/capsaicin/README.md

 - `config.toml` is the source of truth
 - repo paths are stored as absolute paths
-- current shipped defaults still assume the `claude` CLI for both roles
+- current shipped defaults still assume the `claude` CLI for both adapter roles
+- planner runs currently use `[adapters.implementer]`
+- planning reviewer runs currently use `[adapters.reviewer]`
 - the intended implementation-loop pairing is `Claude Code` implementer plus `Codex` reviewer
 - the intended planning-loop pairing is `Codex` planner plus `Claude Code`